June 1st is World Narcissistic Abuse Awareness Day. It is a day with a special place in my heart.

 Emotional manipulation is the core of this type of abuse, as the abuser aims to control the thoughts and actions of others.
 They do this through:

-- Transfering fault – they do something wrong and turn it around to be your fault
+- Transferring fault – they do something wrong and turn it around to be your fault

 - Gaslighting – making you doubt or question your perception of reality